 Hence this explanation.

 As a creator, or as a cultural institution, you naturally want attention for what you have to show.
-Here, in our mailbox, we get dozens, to sometimes hundreds, of e-mails every day with requests for attention for that wonderful performance, that indispensable exhibition, that amazing CD and that heartbreaking book.
+Here, in our mailbox, we get dozens, to sometimes hundreds, of e-mails every day with requests for attention for that wonderful performance, that indispensable exhibition, that crazy CD and that heartbreaking book.
 Works on which you have spent a lot of time and money, and which, in a crowded cultural market, could use every bit of attention.

 This is our bin